lescailab/teaching/README.md

-# teaching
+# Teaching Resources

-small resources for teaching in class
+This repository contains small data and code which will be used for convenience in classes at the University of Pavia.